cgre-aachen/open_AR_Sandbox/README.md

 License, use and attribution
 ----------------------------

-Feel free to download and use the Open_AR_Sandbox software!
+Feel free to download and use the Open AR-Sandbox software!
 We do not provide any warranty and any guarantee for the use.
 We also do not provide professional support, but we aim to answer questions posted as Issues on the github page as quickly as possible.

-Open_AR_Sandbox is published under an **GNU Lesser General Public License v3.0**, which means that you are free to use it, if you do not do any modifications, in a wide variety of ways (even commercially).
+Open AR-Sandbox is published under an **GNU Lesser General Public License v3.0**, which means that you are free to use it, if you do not do any modifications, in a wide variety of ways (even commercially).
 However, if you plan to _modify and redistribute_ the